firstprinciplesthinking/paper_development_lifecycle/README.md

 3. Challenge pre-existing concepts
 4. Re-align the model towards the purpose

+### The purpose of a development lifecycle

+1. The development lifecycle model shall guide the required activities and artifacts, to ensure the development achieves its purpose.
+2. The development purpose, shall include customer satisfaction, to ensure that customer needs are met.

 ## Scope of this Document
 ### Practical examples
 ### Flow of development activities